What is at stake in the Keystone XL pipeline ruling?

-WINNIPEG, Manitoba (Reuters) - A U.S. federal judge in Montana halted construction of TransCanada Corp’s (TRP.TO) Keystone XL oil pipeline on Thursday, saying a U.S. environmental analysis “fell short of a ‘hard look’” at the cumulative effects of greenhouse gas emissions and the impact on Native American land resources.
+WINNIPEG, Manitoba (Reuters) - A U.S. federal judge in Montana halted construction of TransCanada Corp’s Keystone XL oil pipeline on Thursday, saying a U.S. environmental analysis “fell short of a ‘hard look’” at the cumulative effects of greenhouse gas emissions and the impact on Native American land resources.

 The ruling is the latest delay to the project, a decade in planning, which was revived by U.S. President Donald Trump after being halted by his predecessor, Barack Obama.